Last Updated on December 4, 2020 by Oddmund Groette

 According to the annual reports, the historical dividend payments look like this:

 Clearly, in tough times the board is careful and reduces the dividend, if needed, to support their businesses, which of course makes a lot of sense and is in the long-term interest of the shareholders.

-Very little buybacks have been done over the years.
-The latest were done in 2009 to hedge their program for share-based remuneration.
+Very few buybacks have been done over the years.
+The latest was done in 2009 to hedge their program for share-based remuneration.
 No other buybacks have been carried out since the board considers it more attractive from a long-term return perspective to invest capital in new and existing holdings (and prefer dividends to buybacks).

 The balance sheet:

 The Swedish business mentality is one of prudence and conservatism, and Investor AB is no different.
 At the end of 2019 net leverage was a very modest 2.8%.
 Investor’s target leverage range is 5-10 percent over a full business cycle.
 While management allows leverage to fluctuate above and below the target level, it should not exceed 25 percent for a longer period of time.
 The idea with the leverage policy is to allow to capture investment opportunities and support their companies when opportunities arise.

 Every quarter a NAV is calculated.
 The core listings and EQT are of course easy to value, while the valuation of the non-listed businesses is based on the stock market valuation of similar companies, mainly EV/EBITDA.
 Investments made less than 18 months ago are valued at cost.
 It does not make sense to use P/E as a valuation tool for an investment company, but net asset value does: